camunda-university-meetup/exercises/docs/intro.md

 # Intro

-This repository contains various tasks to learn BPMN hands on.
+This page contains various tasks to learn BPMN hands on.

 ## Getting Started